Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 (formerly `rec-nt`)

+If c-addr u is the name of a visible local, *translation* represents the text-interpretation semantics (interpreting, compiling, postponing) of that word, and has the translation token `translate-local`.

-If c-addr u is the name of a visible local or a visible named word, translation represents the text-interpretation semantics (interpreting, compiling, postponing) of that word, and has the translation token `translate-name`.
-If not, translation is `translate-none`.
+If c-addr u is the name of a visible named word, *translation* represents the text-interpretation semantics (interpreting, compiling, postponing) of that word, and has the translation token `translate-name`.

+Otherwise, *translation* is `translate-none`.

 #### `rec-number` ( c-addr u -- translation )